 is the tortoise coordinate.

 Similarly, we introduce the second-order perturbation scalar \cite{Nakano_2007}

 This satisfies the second-order Zerilli equation with an effective source term quadratic in $\psi_{\ell m}^{(1)}(T,r)$;

-Thus solving \eqref{so11} gives us $\psi$ which we then use to calculate the second-order source term in \eqref{eq:Z2} and then solve it to obtain $\chi$.
+Thus solving \eqref{so11} gives us $\psi$, which we then use to calculate the second-order source term in \eqref{eq:Z2} --- we then solve the equation to obtain $\chi$.
 Finally, we deconstruct $\psi$ and $\chi$ to obtain back the metric perturbations $h_{\mu\nu}^{(1)}$ and $h_{\mu\nu}^{(2)}$.